Masorr/brandishon/README.md

 - There are no known unfixed bugs.

 ## Deployment

+- The database is hosted on ElephantSQL (PostgreSQL):
+  - Create an account
+  - Create new instance
+  - Continue with needed fields and a relevant name, pick free plan (Tiny Turtle)
+  - Open the instance
+  - Retreive the postgres url under 'DETAILS'

+- The images and static files are stored on AWS (Amazon Web Services):
+  - Create an AWS Account:
+  - Navigate to S3: From the AWS Management Console, go to the 'Services' tab and search for 'S3'.
+Select it.
+  - Create a Bucket: Click 'Create a new bucket', name it (preferably matching your project name), choose a region, and create the bucket.
+  - Configure Bucket Settings: Uncheck "Block all public access" and acknowledge that the bucket will be public.
+Enable ACLs and select "Bucket owner preferred".
+  - Configure Static Website Hosting: In the 'Properties' tab of your bucket, enable static website hosting.
+Set 'index.html' and 'error.html' as your index and error documents respectively.
+  - Configure CORS (Cross-Origin Resource Sharing): Under the 'Permissions' tab, add the provided CORS configuration to allow GET requests from any origin.
+  - Set Bucket Policy: In the 'Bucket Policy' section, use the Policy Generator to create a policy allowing 'GetObject' actions for all principals.
+Apply this policy to the bucket.
+  - Adjust Access Control List (ACL): In the 'Access Control List' section, enable 'List' permissions for Everyone (public access).
+  - Set Up IAM (Identity and Access Management): Open IAM service and create a user group.
+Attach the 'AmazonS3FullAccess' policy to this group, using the provided ARN.
+  - Create User and Access Credentials: Add a user to the group, granting them programmatic access.
+Download the CSV containing the user's access key ID and secret access key.

+    Integrate AWS S3 with your Django project:
+    Install the necessary packages (boto3, django-storages) using pip.
+    Set up environment variables for your AWS credentials.

 - The finished site was deployed to Heroku:
   - Create a new Heroku app.